 (Reference: Illustrated Dravyaguna Vijnana, Vol. II, by Dr JLN Shastry)

 Long pepper should not be used in excess or for a very long period of time, without Panchakarma and Rasayana procedure.
 If used in excess without precaution, because of its heaviness (Guru) and liquefying properties (Prakledini), it causes Kapha increase.
 Because of its hotness, it increases Pitta Dosha and because of its less oiliness (Alpasneha) and hotness, it does not contribute to Vata balance.
-Hence, overall, it contributes to increase of Tridosha.
-Hence, not ideal for long term / excess consumption without Panchakarma procedure (like staying away from Sunlight, excess wind, with good amount of milk and ghee consumption etc).
+Hence, overall, it contributes to the increase of Tridosha.
+Hence, it is not ideal for long term / excess consumption without Panchakarma procedure (like staying away from Sunlight, excess wind, with a good amount of milk and ghee consumption etc).

-Not ideal for people with Pitta Prakruti persons.
+Not ideal for people with Pitta Prakruti.

 It is best to be avoided in infants.